UACS210Spring2018/PA-and-Section-Writeups/Section8-Graph-Writeup/README.md

 ## The Assignment
 Overview : Implement the file processing functionality in Section8Main and complete the TODOs in Section8Edges in order to create a textual and visual representation of an undirected graph.
-You will submit your java code to gradescopep and show your SL your answers to the conceptual questions.
+You will submit your java code to gradescope and show your SL your answers to the conceptual questions.

 ### Part One - Decomposition